tobento-ch/service-container/README.md

 **Prototype Definition:**

-You might declare the defintion as prototype, meaning returning always new instance.
+You might declare the defintion as prototype, meaning returning always a new instance.

 ```php
 use Tobento\Service\Container\Container;